coco-is-magik/Taxonomy-maker/README.md

 # Taxonomy Maker

 Its just a node graph, dude.
 Click on a node in the tree, edit the data.
 Deleted nodes delete all children.
+Originally created out of frustration while working on a project involving speculative xenobiology.

 ---